San Marino Population Pyramid (2025)

 Age Distribution Analysis

-The elderly population (ages 65 and above) makes up 23.2% of the total, with approximately 0.0 million senior citizens.
+The elderly population (ages 65 and above) makes up 23.2% of the total, with approximately 7,776 senior citizens.
 The proportion and growth rate of this age group has important implications for healthcare systems, pension programs, and social services.
 The median age of 49.5 years provides a useful summary statistic, indicating that half of San Marino's population is younger than this age and half is older.

 What This Means for San Marino